Parveshiiii/parveshiiii/README.md

-# Hi 👋, I'm Aniket Kumar
+# Hi 👋, I'm Parvesh Rawal

 A passionate Machine Learning and deeplearning student eager to explore the world of data and AI.